billsix/cprogrammingbook/doc/03-ControlFlow.rst

       else
         statement

-As Chapter 1 has said already, this is now ambiguous.
+As :ref:`intro` has said already, this is now ambiguous.
 It is not clear, except as indicated by the indentation, which of the ifs is responsible for the else.
 If we follow the rules that the previous example suggests, then